 Don’t forget to check out the D.T.
-Sheridan Shipwreck while you’re exploring this island.
+Sheridan Shipwreck while exploring this island.
 The steel hull of a wrecked tug rests on Lobster Cove on Monhegan Island’s rocky southeastern shore.

 State Parks!
 We love them.
 We have found the most amazing things to see in the virtually unknown, off-the-beaten-path state parks.